cstroie/DokuLLM/lib/plugins/dokullm/README.md

 1. Add `~~LLM_TEMPLATE:reports:mri:templates:cerebral-normal~~` at the top of your page to specify a template
 2. Add `~~LLM_EXAMPLES:reports:mri:2025:example-report~~` to specify example pages
+3. When a template is defined, an "Insert Template" button will appear in the toolbar
+4. Click the "Insert Template" button to insert the full template content into your page
-3. The LLM will use these references when processing your content
+5. The LLM will use these references when processing your content

 ## How It Works